ainneo/basic-git-workflow/README.md

 ```
 git reset --hard HEAD~1
 ```
--create a new local branch
+- create a new local branch
--push reset branch to new branch
+- push reset branch to new branch
--go to remote
+- go to remote
--change default branch to new branch
+- change default branch to new branch
--delete master branch
+- delete master branch
--rename new branch to master
+- rename new branch to master